OhioBWC - Basics: (Policy library) - File

 e.
 Other information pertinent to the claim.

-7. If Special Claims staff receive an Employee's Claim for Compensation (LS-203) or other notice that the claimant is off work, the claim shall be identified as “Lost Time” in the claims management system.
+8. If the Special Claims CSS receives an Employee's Claim for Compensation (LS-203) or other notice that the claimant is off work, they must identify the claim as “Lost Time” in the claims management system.

 E. Rate and Payment of Compensation